-Core users will be required to build out supporting features to comply with the EU AI Act, some of these features are already built and included in our enterprise platform, Seldon Deploy, such as role based access control.
+Core users will be required to build out supporting features to comply with the EU AI Act, some of these features are already built and included in Seldon Enterprise Platform, such as role based access control.

-What can Seldon Core users do to prepare for the EU AI Act?
+What can Seldon Customers do to prepare for the EU AI Act?

 - Carry out a risk assessment: Identify your AI system’s purpose and scope and evaluate its technical performance.
 Once potential risks are identified, strategies can be developed to mitigate those risks.